Rpc

 handle;Step 2-2: Create Req and Rsp, and populate the Req content;

-Step 2-4: Use the proxy to pass ctx, Req, and Rsp to initiate the RPC call, synchronously waiting for the RPC call to complete.
-Ensure that ctx, Req, and Rsp remain valid and unmodified throughout the call cycle, and finally obtain the returned status;
+Step 2-4: Use the proxy to pass ctx, Req, and Rsp, initiate the RPC call, and synchronously wait for the RPC call to complete.
+Ensure that ctx, Req, and Rsp remain valid and unchanged throughout the call lifecycle, and finally obtain the returned status;

 Step 2-5: Parse the status and Rsp;

-Below is a simple example based on protobuf.
-The syntax for ROS2 Srv is similar:
+Below is a simple example based on protobuf; the syntax for ROS2 Srv is basically similar:

 #include "rpc.aimrt_rpc.pb.h"